clinton-slice/personal-website-2020/README.md

+This projects contains really nice css animation and shows outstanding react skills.
+The website was built using gatsby

+The idea and motivation to build this was based on [Thiago Loschi's](https://github.com/thiagoloschi) version of the website.
+Check his repo here [personal website 2019](https://github.com/thiagoloschi/personal-website-2019)

 ### Build your own version

 I wanted to build something reuseable.
 By changing the [config](https://github.com/clinton-slice/personal-website-2020/blob/develop/src/config.json) file, you can adapt the template to your own experiences and within some minutes, build your own personal website.